bil9148/LyricDiffusion/README.md

     Output Path Configuration: Change the output path where the images and videos will be saved.

+    Video FPS: Choose how fast the slideshow should move.

     Video Format: Choose in which format the video should be generated.

 <h2>Usage</h2>